BubuMVX/mvx-tutorial-guarded-transactions/README.md

 const mnemonic = Mnemonic.fromString(env.MNEMONIC)
 // Derive the seed as a key for the specified index const walletKey = mnemonic.deriveKey(env.WALLET_INDEX)
-// Create a transaction signer const walletSigner = new UserSigner(walletKey)
+// Create a transaction signer for this wallet const walletSigner = new UserSigner(walletKey)
 // Create an account object representing the state of the wallet const wallet = new Account(walletSigner.getAddress())